 Where Do Aeoniums Grow Wild?

-For the most part, they come from the Canary Islands, but there are six species that come from other settings.
+Mostly, they come from the Canary Islands, but 6 species come from other settings.

 - Aeonium Gorgoneum comes from Cape Verde.